 There’s little I can do with a day like this, so I just hang around bars, writing emails, looking at weather forecasts and maps and drinking huge amounts of Italian coffee.

-Two seconds ago I could enjoy the spectacle of an Ape aqua-planing across the church square here in Fertlia.
+Two seconds ago I could enjoy the spectacle of an Ape aqua-planing across the church square here in Fertilia.
 For the uninitiated, an Ape is a three-wheeled micro-lorry with 50cc engine, hence legally a scooter here in Italy, so they’re often driven by elderly people without a driver’s license.
 Does wonders for traffic safety.